Restore. Revitalize. Reinvest.

 In 2019, GSFA entered into a 20-year Master Stewardship Agreement (MSA) with the U.S. Forest Service for all 18 National Forests in Region 5 (covering much of California) to undertake forest management, restoration treatments, and fuel reduction activities.
 This MSA forms the backbone of the Forest Resiliency Initiative.

 GSFA and its affiliates created GSNR as a nonprofit corporation to pursue the objectives of this initiative, and GSFA itself will provide ongoing oversight of GSNR's activities as the proposed project's public partner.
 In that capacity, GSFA is acting as the lead agency for purposes of the project's environmental review to ensure any and all potential impacts are identified, comprehensively evaluated, and mitigated to the fullest extent feasible.
-It is anticipated that the Draft Environmental Impact Report will be released in the first quarter of 2024, at which time there will be further opportunity for public review and comment.

 The GSFA Board of Directors, made up of elected Supervisors from each of the member counties, ultimately determine whether the project proceeds, and under what conditions.